 Use the File Download element to allow your visitors to easily download files, photos, videos, and other types of content directly from your website.

-To create a File Download element on your site, follow these steps:
+To add a File Download element on your site, follow these steps:

-- Click Choose File to choose a file to upload from your computer.
+- Click Upload to choose a file to upload from your computer.
 You can also add a file from your Dropbox.